 It is easy to find the smallest element; this is the first element of the array, or the root of the tree.
 We need an operation that removes the smallest element.
 In order to maintain a complete tree we must ultimately remove the last leaf, or last element of the array.
-We make a hole at the root and pass it down through the tree until we find where we can insert the value of the last leaf.
+We make a hole at the root, put the value of the last leaf there, and pass it down through the tree until we again have a heap.
 We call this process "percolating down" the tree.